-Throughout 2020, CPA Australia has continued to further enhance and consolidate its risk management strategy and practices including:
+Throughout 2022, CPA Australia continued to further enhance and consolidate its Risk Management Framework and practices including:

 - further embedding a risk management culture across the organisation;

-- overseeing risk management activities by quarterly reporting to the Audit, Risk and Compliance Committee and an annual workshop for the formal assessment of existing, new and emerging risks.
+- Board oversight of risk management activities with quarterly reporting to the Audit, Risk and Compliance Committee and an annual Board and Executive workshop for the formal assessment of existing, new and emerging risks.

-CPA Australia follows the three lines of defence model in its approach to risk management:
+CPA Australia follows the three lines of defence model in its business operations and approach to risk management:

 Internal audit has access to the Audit, Risk and Compliance Committee at any time.

-The five Committees of the Board in 2020 shared responsibility for decision-making on economic, environmental and social impacts and risks.
-These risks are disclosed throughout the CPA Australia Integrated Report 2020.
-This shared responsibility will continue during 2021 with the five reconstituted Committees of the Board.
-The Audit, Risk and Compliance Committee reviews this Report and ensures that all material issues are covered.
-The Audit, Risk and Compliance Committee recommends the Report to the Board for approval.
+The four Committees of the Board in 2022 shared responsibility for decision-making on economic, environmental and social impacts and risks.
+These risks are disclosed throughout the CPA Australia Integrated Report 2022.
+The Audit, Risk and Compliance Committee reviews the Integrated Report covering all material issues and recommends the Report to the Board for approval.

 Principle 8: Remunerate fairly and responsibly

-Article 45 of the Constitution provides that total Director remuneration cannot exceed a “Pooled Amount”.
-In accordance with Article 45, where the number of Directors is nine or less, the Pooled Amount is A$939,082 as at 1 October 2020 and will be indexed to CPI annually.
-If the number of Directors appointed under the Constitution is ten, then the Pooled Amount is A$1,017,339 as at 1 October 2020 and will be indexed to CPI annually.
+Article 42 of the Constitution provides that total Director remuneration cannot exceed a “Pooled Amount”.
+In accordance with Article 42, where the number of Directors is nine or less, the Pooled Amount is $1,037,864.62 as of 1 October 2022 and is indexed to CPI annually.
+If the number of Directors appointed under the Constitution is ten, then the Pooled Amount is $1,124,352.71 as of 1 October 2022 and is indexed to CPI annually.

 The Pooled Amount can only otherwise be increased by members passing an ordinary resolution at a general meeting of the Company.

-Within the Pooled Amount, Directors will collectively determine the remuneration to be paid to each individual Director, having regard to their duties and responsibilities.
+Within the Pooled Amount, Directors collectively determine the remuneration to be paid to each individual Director, having regard to their duties and responsibilities.
 The amount of remuneration paid to, and divided amongst, the Directors may be less than or equal to the Pooled Amount.
-If the Directors do not reach an agreement, the Pooled Amount will be divided equally amongst all of the Directors.
+If the Directors do not reach an agreement, the Pooled Amount is to be divided equally amongst them.

 The Board independently and objectively assesses the Company’s decisions and oversees the performance and activities of management under the Board-approved Strategy.

-The Board has the responsibility to approve the terms of the CEO’s appointment.
+The Board has the responsibility to appoint the CEO and to approve their terms of appointment.

-In 2020 the Board considered overall management remuneration and approved remuneration for all Executive and General Manager positions.
+In 2022 the Board considered overall management remuneration and approved remuneration for all Executive Leader positions.
 The Board approved the salary bands for management and any increases, based on external advice from qualified specialists and with a view to safeguarding member value.
-Under the terms of CPA Australia’s incentive scheme, attainment of demanding KPIs can result in a reward being approved by the Board and paid to staff who reach individual performance targets.
+Under the terms of CPA Australia’s incentive scheme, attainment of demanding KPIs can result in a reward being approved by the Board and paid to staff who reach organisational and individual performance targets.
 CPA Australia’s Strategy includes a set of performance indicators that place member value and satisfaction at the heart of management’s focus.

-- the remuneration framework and associated policies for all staff (including incentive methodology and annual movements in salary scales).
+The Member Engagement and Culture Committee reviews and approves CPA Australia’s remuneration framework and associated policies for all employees (including incentive methodology and annual movements in salary scales).